Bringing Moxie to Market at the Lowest Price Possible

 - Insights in the companion Embodied Moxie Parent App

-- Full access to our online kids portal (globalroboticslab.com) with additional activities and games
+- Full access to our portal for kids (globalroboticslab.com) with additional activities and games

-For $4 per day ($2 per day after year one), your child can have a tool that helps promote their social and emotional development.
+For only $4 per day, your child can have a tool that helps promote their social and emotional development.
 These are important foundational skills for all children to learn.
 Recent studies1 have shown that the so-called soft skills or EQ skills (emotional intelligence skills) are as important if not more important than IQ and STEM skills for living a happy, well-balanced life both personally and professionally.
-However, there is less emphasis on soft skills or EQ skills in today’s educational system.
+However, there is less emphasis on soft skills or EQ skills in today’s education system.
 Moxie helps fill in the gaps by serving as a co-pilot to parents who want to provide social-emotional learning in a revolutionary and interactive way.

 Challenges in Creating Moxie